 NewsElections Cuomo-Nixon debate: Streaming and watch parties in NYC Whether you want to sit on your couch or head to a bar, we’ve got you covered.
 The New York governor's debate between Cynthia Nixon, seen here on June 18, and Gov. Andrew Cuomo, seen here on Sept.
 13, 2017, will air on Wednesday at 7 p.m.
 Photo Credit: Getty Images / Drew Angerer By Lauren Cook email@example.com @L_Cook865 Updated August 29, 2018 3:01 PM Print Share fbShare Tweet gShare Email Gov. Andrew Cuomo and Democratic challenger Cynthia Nixon are set to face off Wednesday evening in the only gubernatorial debate planned ahead of primary day.
 The debate will take place at Hofstra University in front of a live audience of about 150 invited guests, but it’ll also be televised at 7 p.m. on CBS2 for all of those every day New Yorkers who didn’t make the guest list.
 Don’t have a cable subscription?
 No problem, CBS will also make the debate available online at CBSNewYork.com and on its Facebook page.
 While you could watch all the action from the comfort of your couch, there are also a host of watch parties being planned around the city — perhaps the perfect environment for a governor’s debate drinking game.
 Here are some of the debate parties being thrown around town.
 The Half Pint, hosted by CityLimits Enjoy food, drinks and games (with prizes) with the CityLimits Associate Board.
 When: 6:30 p.m. – 8:30 p.m.
 Where: 76 W. Third St., Manhattan 12th Street Ale House, hosted by Theater in Asylum Head here for promises of “great people, great beer and a thrilling debate.”
 When: 7 p.m. – 8:30 p.m.
 Where: 192 Second Ave., Manhattan C’mon Everybody This bar and event space is offering $3 Tecates and $2 off all beer, well drinks and specialty cocktails.
 There’s no cover charge to get in but seating is limited.
 When: 6:30 p.m. – 8:30 p.m.
 Where: 325 Franklin Ave., Brooklyn Freddy’s Bar and Backroom, hosted by Central Brooklyn Independent Democrats CBID is inviting Nixon supporters to “cheer on our friend and progressive champion.”
 When: 7 p.m. – 9 p.m.
 Where: 627 Fifth Ave., Brooklyn Hinterlands Bar, co-hosted by Blake Morris for NYS Senate New Yorkers are invited to watch the debate along with state Senate candidate Blake Morris, who is running for the 17th District seat.
 When: 6:45 p.m. – 9:45 p.m.
 Where: 739 Church Ave., Manhattan Verso Loft, hosted by International Socialist Organization (ISO) Brooklyn The Brooklyn ISO will host a discussion on elections, socialism, third parties and more following the debate.
 When: 7 p.m. – 9:30 p.m.
 Where: 20 Jay St., Suite 1010, Brooklyn Precious Metal This Brooklyn bar will be slinging drinks while the debate plays (with sound) on its TVs.
 When: 7 p.m.
 Where: 143 Troutman St., Brooklyn Syndicated Bar Bottles of wine will be $20 during the event and there's no cover charge.
 The debate will play in the bar area as well as the theater.
 When: 7 p.m. – 8 p.m.
 Where: 40 Bogart St., Brooklyn Various NYC locations, hosted by Cynthia Nixon for New York The gubernatorial candidate’s staff will be out in full force Wednesday night.
 Nixon’s campaign is hosting or co-hosting watch parties in the Bronx, Queens, Brooklyn and Manhattan.
 For information on which party is closest to you, visit the Cynthia Nixon for New York’s Facebook events page.
 Debate protest, hosted by the Green Ecosocialist Movement This anti-debate event invites New Yorkers to protest outside of the CBS Broadcast Center.
 The Alliance for Inclusive and Open Debates and Green Ecosocialist Movement are calling on folks to protest the debate because it is being taped at 5 p.m. and airing at 7 p.m., rather than Cuomo and Nixon going head-to-head live on air.
 When: 5:30 p.m. – 7 p.m.
 Where: 51 W. 52nd St., Manhattan By Lauren Cook firstname.lastname@example.org @L_Cook865 Lauren joined amNY.com as a news editor in 2016.
 Previously, she worked as a web producer at CBS New York and News 12.
 Share on Facebook Share on Twitter More on this topic Enjoy the Cuomo-Nixon debate with this drinking game The debate is two weeks before the primary election on Sept.
 13. What to know about the candidates for governorThe governor defeated Republican Marc Molinaro as well as three third-party candidates.
 Why does NY have more than 1 primary election?New Yorkers voted in a primary in June, but there's another one tomorrow.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.